 Name Description Default

 metabuild.root Path of the root folder containing the modules to build. \${basedir}/

-Alexandria Charles Charles and a control of the charles and a control of t • •
+Alexandria Charles and a second lead of the • •

 private.modules.file Name of the file listing the private modules to build. private.

 modules. list

 public.modules.file Name of the file listing the public modules to build.

 • public.

 modules.

 list